The programme admits new doctoral students five times a year: twice in the spring, once in the summer and twice in the autumn.

 The coordinating academic’s role is

 In the Faculty of Agriculture and Forestry professors and associate professors may act as the coordinating academics for doctoral candidates.
+See further information on coordinating academics on the Faculty's doctoral education web site.

 In the Faculty of Veterinary Medicine professors and associate professors, and also a person in charge of a discipline may act as the coordinating academics for doctoral candidates.
+See further information on coordinating academics on the Faculty's doctoral education web site.

 Please note, that you must have a thesis committee upon applying a doctoral study right.